Heather Oakes

-Career
+Biography

 Oakes was born in Hackney, London.
 She was a member of the Haringey Athletic Club.
 In 1977, as Heather Hunte, she finished fourth in the 100 m final at the European Junior Championships in Donetsk, being edged out of a medal by teammate Kathy Smallwood (11.71 - 11.72).
 She won a bronze medal in the sprint relay.

+Hunte became the British 100 metres champion after winning the British WAAA Championships title at the 1979 WAAA Championships.

 On 21 May 1980, at a meeting at the Crystal Palace, she ran the 100 metres in a wind-assisted 11.01 secs (+4.0).
 Later that year she competed for Great Britain at the Olympic Games in Moscow, where she won a bronze medal in the 4 × 100 metres relay, with her teammates Smallwood, Beverley Goddard and Sonia Lannaman.
 They ran a UK record of 42.43, which stood as the UK record until 2014.
 She also placed eighth in the 100 m final in 11.34 secs.
 In 1982, now competing as Heather Oakes, she finished seventh in the 100 metres final at the Commonwealth Games in 11.39.
 In 1983, at the World Championships in Helsinki, she reached the semi-finals of the 100 metres, running 11.50.

 At the 1984 Olympic Games in Los Angeles, Oakes reunited with two of her Moscow teammates, Kathy Cook (Smallwood)) and Beverley Callender (Goddard) to win another bronze medal in the 4 × 100 m relay, they were joined by Simmone Jacobs.
 In the 100 m final, she finished seventh in 11.43.
 She had a fine indoor season in 1985, winning medals at both the World Indoor Games and the European Indoor Championships.
 At the World Indoors in January in Paris, she won a silver medal in 7.21 secs, just one-one hundredth of a second behind the winner Silke Gladisch.
 Then at the Europeans in March, she won the bronze medal behind Nelli Cooman and Marlies Gohr, but ahead of Gladisch.
+Oakes also regained the 100 metres title at the 1985 WAAA Championships.